carlst99/PS2MapTool/README.md

 # PS2MapTool

-This is a tool to create PlanetSide 2 continent maps from the data stored in the game assets.
+A tool to create PlanetSide 2 continent maps from the data stored in the game assets.
 Current features:

 - Stitching of continent map tiles
-- Creation of no-deployment zone images q
+- Creation of no-deployment zone images

 ## Usage

 1. Grab a copy of PS2MapTool from the [releases](https://github.com/carlst99/PS2MapTool/releases).
 Only Windows x64 binaries are available.